Ericsson sues Indian handset maker for patent infringement

-Ericsson was confirming an earlier report in the Economic Times of India that it had sued after Micromax refused to sign license agreements for several wireless technologies.
+Ericsson was confirming an earlier report in the Economic Times of India that it had sued after Micromax refused to sign licence agreements for several wireless technologies.

 "It is once again about FRAND (fair, reasonable and non-discriminatory terms)," Ericsson spokeswoman Karin Hallstan said.
 She declined to comment further.